Roadmap

 • Biometric login

-22. TOOLS Phase 6 planned
+21. TOOLS Phase 6 planned

-Secure HTTPS within the platform
+Secure HTTPS inside the platform

 Closing the last bottleneck: services must communicate via a secure protocol even within our own network.